 Landslides are a geological hazard which can cause extreme damage to infrastructure and loss of life.
-They can be defined as the failure of a slope leading to a variety of ground movements including rock falls and debris flows.
+They can be defined as the failure of a slope which leads to a variety of ground movements including rock falls and debris flows.
 Landslides can be induced by a number of extreme weather or geological conditions such as flooding, volcanic eruptions and earthquakes.
 Severe earthquakes frequently generate widespread landslides, which can cause damage to roads and cut off rivers.
 For some earthquakes the resulting landslides cause damage that is greater than the initial ground motion.
-Volcanic eruptions can cause large slope failures and extreme weather events such as typhoons can cause flooding and destabilization of the ground, in turn inducing landslides.
+Volcanic eruptions can cause large slope failures while extreme weather events such as typhoons can cause flooding and destabilization of the ground, in turn inducing landslides.

 - Landslide hazard preparedness